qpham01/react-reusable/README.md

 var dup2 = (a, b) => a * b; // One-line function don't need curly braces.

-// Even better, arrow functions (also known as lambdas) preserve scope, so...
+// Even better, arrow functions (also known as lambdas) preserve scope, so

-onUpdateImageState(event);
+// in the function below the same function scope is also in effect inside the
+// arrow function so we can call this.setState() like we do in the outer method. onUpdateImageState(event);
 {
   this.setState({ hasImage: false });